 If you’re not sure how to turn off your gas furnace, however, you just need to turn off the main gas supply.
 But, if you don’t use a hot water heater for your hot water, then you’ll want to double-check that you’re turning off the gas supply to the furnace, not the house.
 Otherwise, you’ll turn off the gas supply that also heats your water.

 While your furnace is off, this is a prime time to schedule a preventative maintenance appointment with us.
-That way, you make sure everything is in working order and that all the kinks are worked out when it comes time to depend on your furnace again during the winter.
+That way, you ensure everything is in working order and that all the kinks are worked out when it comes time to depend on your furnace again during the winter.
+Make sure to give Ambient Edge a call to find out how we can help.

 Turning Your Furnace Off in the Summer

 You may want to turn your furnace off in the summer, especially if you use a hot water heater for your hot water.
-You may be thinking, why should I leave the furnace on if I don’t need the heat to come on anyway?
+This is normal and standard practice.
+You may be wondering why I should leave the furnace on if I don’t need the heat to come on anyway.

 This is correct.
 You should turn your furnace off during the summer if you use it for no other purpose than generating heat.
 This is because it will continue to use energy even while you’re not actively using it.
 Not only does this increase your monthly utility bills, but it also wears your equipment down when it’s constantly in use.